First Novelist Award

 How the Award Works

-During the annual event, the winning author and two others involved in the writing and publishing worlds, typically the author's agent and editor, appear at a public reading and Q&A session, followed by a book signing and reception, that focus on the creation, publication, and promotion of a first novel.
-Travel expenses to and lodging in Richmond for the author and the additional speakers are provided, and the author receives a $5,000 cash prize.
+VCU Libraries then organizes the annual event, generally held at James Branch Cabell Library, in which the winning author and others involved in the writing and publishing worlds, typically the author's agent and editor, appear at a public reading and Q&A session focusing on the creation, publication, and promotion of a first novel.
+Travel to and lodging in Richmond for the author and the additional speakers are provided, and the author receives a cash prize.